 The area surveyed for the impact assessment was dictated by the Google Earth map of the development footprints provided by the client.
 The proposed development area was surveyed by vehicle and on foot.
-The pedestrian survey was conducted in predominantly 30-50 m transects and as the landscape allowed.
+The pedestrian survey was conducted in predominantly 30-50 m transects.